Amplus2/Amplissimus/README.md

 ```
 https://ampless.chrissx.de/altstore/stable.json
 ```
-and you can install Amplissumus like you would install Riley's apps.
+and you can install Amplissimus like you would install Riley's apps.
 #### AltStore 1.3 and older
 AltStore allows you to install IPAs.
 Download the IPA and install it, either with the `+` button in AltStore or by using `open in` AltStore.